equinix/metal-cli/docs/metal_ssh-key.md

 ## metal ssh-key

-SSH key operations.
-For more information on SSH keys, visit https://metal.equinix.com/developers/docs/accounts/ssh-keys/ in the Equinix Metal documentation.
+SSH key operations: create, get, update, and delete.

 ### Synopsis

-SSH key operations: create, get, update, and delete.
+SSH key operations for managing SSH keys on user accounts and projects.
+Keys added to an account or project are added to servers at provision.
+Documentation is available on https://metal.equinix.com/developers/docs/accounts/ssh-keys/.

 ### Options